Letter Box Contact.

 As an adopter I don't expect any kind of gratitude - in fact it embarrasses me to even consider that - but I do expect respect.
 Not for adopting, but for being a parent of a 'troubled' child or children and everything that comes along with that.
 In addition most of us have relationships - put under pressure since the children moved in, work to prioritise, homes to run, finances to juggle, we have to deal with schools, child minders, play dates, friends, illnesses... the list is endless.
 Yet on top of that social services expect US to put the feeling of the birth parents over our own and to 'Pussy foot' around reality - a reality that we have to deal with and live with every minute of every day.

 There was a time when I was angry at the birth parents - for the neglect, for the resulting damage and for the lack of any responsibility, but I am long over that and now I am not even angry at the fact that they fail to write or send a card once a year, in fact in a perverse way I am just grateful for them giving the chance for us to be the family that we are - a family that feels like it was meant to be.

 Yet I feel that social services are threatening that 'harmony', the resentment and anger at the birth parents that I felt Initially could indeed return and not because of anything that they have done (or not done), but because of - what I feel is - a huge injustice and imbalance from social services.

-Surely that would be bad for ALL concerned.
+Surely that would be bad for ALL concerned

-P.S. it's somewhat ironic and very frustrating that the letter to us pointing out our suppose lack of consideration towards the birth parents was sent a month AFTER Christmas, apparently our correspondence which was sent to social services two months early had sat forgotten about on a desk.
-If only social services could always show the same consideration and respect that they expect of us.
+P.S. it's somewhat ironic and very frustrating that the letter to us pointing out our supposed lack of consideration towards the birth parents was sent a month AFTER Christmas, apparently our correspondence which was sent to social services two months early had sat forgotten about on a desk.
+If only social services could show the same consideration and respect that they expect of us.